A Periodization Approach to Vertical Jump Training

 It is for this reason that we would believe that all athletes when they start out vertical jump training should go through at least one, maybe two full cycles of a periodized program.

-- Myprotein® Impact Whey Isolate Protein Powder, Gluten Free Protein Powder, Muscle Mass Protein Powder, Dietary Supplement for Weight Loss, GMO & Soy Free, Whey Protein Powder, Salted Caramel, 5.5 Lbs $62.99
+- Myprotein® Whey Isolate Protein Powder, Muscle Mass Protein Powder, Dietary Supplement for Weight Loss, GMO & Soy Free, Whey Protein Powder, Natural Vanilla, 2.2 Lbs $43.99